Thousands more satellites could soon be launched into space. Can the federal government keep up?

 The company has said that it has taken steps to ensure its new satellites won’t exacerbate the debris problem.
 The satellites are outfitted with thrusters and can “autonomously perform maneuvers to avoid collisions with space debris and other spacecraft,” the company said.
 “This capability reduces human error, allowing for a more reliable approach to collision avoidance.”

 At the end of their lives, the satellites would take themselves out of orbit and burn up in the atmosphere.
-And if those propulsion systems don’t work, they’ll automatically fall out of orbit within one to five years, the company said, significantly faster than the 25 years currently allowed.
+And if those propulsion systems don’t work, they’ll automatically fall out of orbit within one to five years, the company said, significantly faster than the 25 years allowed now.